 It's important to note the American Kennel Club (AKC) calls these dogs Pointers, but in the United States, they may also be referred to as English Pointers to distinguish them from German Shorthaired Pointers (GSP).

-Differences Between English Pointer and German Shorthaired Pointer
+What is the Difference Between the English Pointer and German Shorthaired Pointer?

-These two distinct breeds are often mistaken for each other, no doubt due to their similar appearance and excellence as hunting dogs.
+These two distinct breeds are often mistaken for each other, no doubt due to their similar appearance and lineage as hunting dogs.
 The English Pointer is a bird dog specialist, where a GSP is more versatile in the field.
 Members of both breeds can display high prey drive, and need training and exercise to maintain tranquillity at home.

-The Pointer coat is short and silky with minimal grooming needs.
-They need brushing a few times a week to remove any dead fur and spread the oils from their coat throughout their fur.
+The Pointer coat is short, dense, and silky, and requires little care.
+Brush them a few times a week to remove any dead fur and spread the oils from their coat throughout their fur.
 They only need a bath every few months, unless they need one after they become muddy while working in the field.
-They come in a mix of white with black, lemon, liver or orange patches, or white with two other colors.
-You may also find them in solid black, lemon, liver or orange.
+They are available in a variety of hues, including white with black, lemon, liver, or orange patches, as well as white with two other colors.
+They're also available in solid black, lemon, liver, and orange.

 Pointer Health Concerns

 A Pointer can be expected to live for about 12 to 15 years.
 They have a few common medical issues: